awilensky32/awilensky32/README.md

-- 👋 Hi, I’m Adam Wilensky
+- 👋 Hi, I’m Adam

-   I am a senior at UT Austin, studying stats and finance
+   I am  no longer a senior at UT Austin, studying stats and finance.
+I graduated and now screenshot and color for a living

 <!---
 awilensky32/awilensky32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.